 Sharpen Your Storytelling Skills

 Look closely at the fastest-growing B2B brand businesses, and you’ll see they are all propelled by a brand story that supports their business strategy.
 These B2B brands have defined their business around the benefits they provide to customers, not the products and services they offer.
 They intentionally link brand and strategy in a way that makes it easier to move into–and even create–new categories.
 The brand is purpose-built for the company’s mission and also for the commercial opportunities they see coming.

 Yes, B2B product brands need a story.
 Your customers want to know what you believe, what you can do, and where you can go with them.
-For inspiration, spend a little time watching the masterful ways Getty Images is injecting its mission into new products and services, with Adobe’s award-winning story of creating lost masterpieces.
+For inspiration, spend a little time watching the masterful ways Getty Images is injecting its mission into new products or Adobe’s award-winning story of creating lost masterpieces.

 Are the employees designing products, services, and customer touchpoints all starting with a shared understanding of the B2b brand, and what makes it relevant and distinct to customers?
 The strongest B2B brands have achieved their positions by ensuring that everyone understands the brand attributes and how those traits show up throughout the experience.

 Every interaction, at each step of the purchase process and beyond, makes it clear that they are not just vendors but partners.
 Companies like American Express and MailChimp are succeeding because they take partnerships so seriously, creating steady streams of content and interaction that inspire and inform experiences.

 Your B2B Brand Strategy Goes far beyond B2B Buyers and Driving Sales